sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 dCache
 ======

 The storage element located at SURFsara is accessible from *any* Grid cluster or UI.
 It uses the `dCache system`_ for storing and retrieving huge amounts of data, distributed among a large number of server nodes.
 It consists of magnetic tape storage and hard disk storage and both are addressed by a common file system.
+See :ref:`dCache-specs` for details about our dCache instance.

 .. _dpm: